Comparing Our ProBLEN HGH Supplements With Others

 I guess it is up to the person interested in the item to evaluate the information available and also evaluate the ones offering the item and then make as much of an educated decision as is possible.

-I am sorry that your first experience with an HGH product was not positive and so may cause you to always have a negative opinion.
-I believe that appropriate HGH therapy with safe and effective products can really be a wonderful thing for those who are experiencing the effects of aging.
+I am sorry that your first experience with an HGH supplement was not positive and so may cause you to always have a negative opinion.
+I believe that appropriate growth hormone therapy with safe and effective supplements can really be a wonderful thing for those who are experiencing the effects of aging.

 Regardless of whether you ever try our product or not I recommend that before giving up on HGH you might wish to read some of the many books that are available.